lisahabermehl/Calendar/docs/PROCESSBOOK.md

 ### Todos
 * make sure that the user can set different time gaps, a time span
 ### Process
-* so at first I had differen Databasehelpers (one for the Todos and one for the Calendar).
+* so at first I had different Databasehelpers (one for the Todos and one for the Calendar).
 But I have a lot of files now, so I thought it might be better to just merge these Databasehelpers
 * also deleted unnecessary files

 # day 20